arc42/canvas.arc42.org-site/_pages/00-home.md

 Based upon ideas from the famous [Business Model Canvas](https://www.strategyzer.com) we created three different canvases to suit your current needs:

-- The "Architecture Inception Canvas" is based upon Patrick Roos' original work "Software Architecture Canvas", and adresses greenfield approaches to software development.
+- The "Architecture Inception Canvas" is based upon Patrick Roos' original work "Software Architecture Canvas", and addresses greenfield approaches to software development.
 Additional info [here](/architecture-inception-canvas).
 - The "Architecture Communication Canvas" helps to communicate key elements of existing software architectures.
 Consider it to be the _zip-version_ of conventional arc42 documentation.
 Addition info [here](/architecture-communication-canvas).
 - Finally, the [tech stack canvas](https://techstackcanvas.io) is a new approach by [INNOQ](https://innoq.com) to have all relevant technologies of your stack documented on a single page.
 Document the planned technologies for a new project but also document the status quo of existing products.
 Highly recommended!